What is a Recovery Startup Business for Employee Retention Credit?

 4. How is the Employee Retention Credit calculated?

 The calculation of the ERC is straightforward.
 Each employee’s wages are eligible for a credit of $5,000 per quarter in 2020, with a maximum limit of $10,000.
-For 2021, the credit is 70% of qualified wages per quarter, also with a maximum limit of $10,000.
-This means that the maximum credit per employee for the year can reach $28,000.
+For 2021, the credit is 70% of qualified wages per quarter, with a maximum limit of $10,000.
+This means that the maximum annual credit per employee can reach $28,000.

 5. What types of startup businesses can receive the ERTC?